apache/incubator-uniffle/README.md

 ## Configuration

-The important configuration is listed as following.
+The important configuration is listed as follows.

 |Role|Link|
 |---|---|